phpspec/phpspec/docs/cookbook/templates.rst

 The default templates will be suitable for many use cases.

 However in some cases, it'll be useful to customize those templates by providing ones that suit your project requirements.
-For example, you may need to add information in a docblock to every class file.
+For example, you may need to add licence information in a docblock to every class file.
 Instead of doing this manually you can modify the template so it is already in the generated file.